JhanaviR082/TheEncryptionPlayground/README.md

 The Encryption Playground is an interactive, beginner-friendly platform designed to explore five of the most widely used cryptographic algorithms — DES, AES, RSA, SHA-256, and Diffie–Hellman.
 It presents each algorithm through cleanly designed cards, simple explanations, and a functional DES encryption demo to help learners understand how data security works in the real world.

 ## 🚀 Features
->Interactive cards showcasing major encryption algorithms
->Clear and concise explanations suitable for CNS beginners
->Live DES encryption demonstration using JavaScript
->Lightweight, responsive, and visually appealing interface
->Ideal for academic learning, CNS labs, and project presentations
+Interactive cards showcasing major encryption algorithms Clear and concise explanations suitable for CNS beginners Live DES encryption demonstration using JavaScript Lightweight, responsive, and visually appealing interface Ideal for academic learning, CNS labs, and project presentations

 ## 🔐 Algorithms Included
->DES – Early symmetric-key encryption standard
+DES – An early symmetric-key encryption standard known for its simplicity and historical importance.

->AES – Modern and secure symmetric encryption widely used today
+AES – A modern, highly secure symmetric encryption algorithm used widely in today’s systems.

->RSA – Popular public-key cryptosystem for secure communication
+RSA – A popular public-key cryptosystem used for secure data exchange and digital signatures.

->SHA-256 – Strong hashing algorithm for integrity and blockchain
+SHA-256 – A strong hashing algorithm ensuring data integrity; widely used in security and blockchain.

->Diffie–Hellman – Secure method for exchanging cryptographic keys
+Diffie–Hellman – A cryptographic method that enables secure key exchange over an insecure channel.
 ## 🛠️ Tech Stack
 HTML
 CSS